Website Migrations and Hreflang Integration

 One trend we see more and more is Webmasters that taking a country site like South Africa or Singapore and using it to target the region.
 Unlike the /mea or /apac versions which are not typically country-specific, they lack a specific currency or local contact information, these country sites are either cloned to be used across the region or this country version is using hreflang tags to set it for multiple countries.

-Taking a moment to read and, more importantly, understand the reason for the two errors from GSC, noted above, we can clearly identify the problem(s).
+Taking a moment to read and, more importantly, understand the reason for the two errors from GSC, noted above, we can identify the problem(s).
 In these specific cases, Google had identified the regional site AND made the decision to consolidate the regional sites under the master global or US site.
-The reverse has happened in the US where the EU or EMEA page is ranking.
-This also happens with sites from Germany, Austria, and Switzerland where a dominant page originated.
+The reverse has happened in the US, where the EU or EMEA page ranks.
+This also happens with sites from Germany, Austria, and Switzerland, where a dominant page originated.

 That is the first challenge, the “dominate page.”
 Since the original pages(s) were indexed first and have more backlinks they may be considered the original content when an exact or near-exact version is discovered.
 From a pure algorithmic scoring perspective, it makes sense that Google’s algorithm may then see any newer same language page(s) as duplicates and not rank them let alone consider them relevant to a specific market.

-Let’s address the second part of the regional problem specifically in the context of these EU regional pages.
-For discussion purposes, the EU page is the blue widget page targeting “the EU.”
+Let’s address the second part of the regional problem, specifically in the context of these EU regional pages.
+The EU page is the blue widget for discussion purposes targeting “the EU.”
 With the exception of the currency symbol and the metric sizes, it is exactly the same as any of the brand’s existing English language pages.
 Do we really expect Google to automatically assign this version to the 28 EU countries or assume that it is only for the 19 that take the Euro and how does it related to the 24 official languages of the member counties?
 I assume most would expect Google to understand it but it does not and in the real world another dominant page may be shown.
 That English searcher in Germany that sees the UK page in British Pounds may not want to purchase.

 Since the early days of global websites, we have asked for a method to signal that pages of a site are unique to their respective markets.
 Most settled for ccTLD’s as a solution.
 To help minimize this problem Google introduced the hreflang element.
 It is a method to tell Google that there are alternative versions of the page for specific languages.